Local Church Conflict Resolution

 Conflicts that cannot be settled privately should be resolved within the congregation.
 Local church boards and commissions may be asked to deal with the conflict.

 A local church is responsible for resolving conflict involving its own members.
 However, conflicts not resolved within the congregation may be referred to national conference leadership.
 If efforts at the negotiation and mediation phases fail, the local church may deem it necessary to refer the conflict to the national conference.
-As a general rule, this should occur only at the invitation of the local board or Personnel Relations Team.
+As a general rule, this should occur only at the invitation of the board of administration or Personnel Relations Commission.

 The US bishop and cluster leader will determine the appropriate arbiter(s) to deal with the conflict.
 These arbiters will make a final report with appropriate recommendations.
 Their decisions will be considered final.